cakephp/phinx/docs/en/configuration.rst

 Bootstrap Path
 ---------------

-You can provide a path to a `bootstrap` php file that will included before any commands phinx commands are run.
+You can provide a path to a `bootstrap` php file that will be included before any phinx commands are run.
 Note that setting External Variables to modify the config will not work because the config has already been parsed by this point.

 .. code-block:: yaml